-&lt;sup>2 This a guidance document and Ofwat is currently reviewing the charging rules.
+2 This a guidance document and Ofwat is currently reviewing the charging rules.
 Ofwat's work includes raising awareness/ increasing transparency for charges.

-Fire and Rescue authority, the fire and rescue authority is not liable for the cost of repairing or replacing the hydrant.
+Sec 57 (5A) - Where a fire hydrant is damaged as the result of any use made of it with the authority of a Water Undertaker, other than use for the purposes of firefighting or for any other purpose of a Fire and Rescue authority, the fire and rescue authority is not liable for the cost of repairing or replacing the hydrant.